lgc13/LucasCosta_portfolio/README.md

 As of August 2018, I decided to revamp my entire portfolio onto a single centralized GitHub Monorepository!
 This accomplishes 2 huge goals that I've had:

-1. Showcase
+1. Showcasing
-  - displaying all my projects all around (summary, uses, code snippets, code explanation, screenshots) (I can easily put new projects for display, and remove older ones from the spotlight)
+  - displaying all my projects all around (summary, concepts, code snippets, code explanation, and screenshots) (I can easily put new projects for display, and remove older ones from the spotlight)

 2. Organization